Frequently asked questions

 Can my college student continue therapy while away at school?

-If you (or your teen) are feeling overwhelmed, stuck in old patterns, struggling to manage school pressures, or unsure how to navigate transitions, therapy can help.
-Many clients begin long before there’s a “crisis”—and that’s often when the most growth can happen.
+Therapy can be helpful if you or your teen are feeling overwhelmed, stuck in familiar patterns, struggling with school or work stress, or navigating a transition.
+Many clients begin therapy before things reach a crisis point, and that is often when the most meaningful growth can happen.

 How do I get started?